AguaClara/UASB/UASB_Manual_Spring2018.md

 ```

 ### Fats, Oils and Greases (FOG) Removal System
 Typical wastewater from domestic sources contains many particles besides organic waste.
-These include inorganics, such as sand, rocks, and clay that enter the wastewater system, along with organics that cannot be broken down by the anaerobic bacteria within the reactor.
+These include inorganics such as sand, rocks and clay that enter the wastewater system, along with organics that cannot be broken down by the anaerobic bacteria within the reactor.
 Primary amongst these organics are fatty materials, including oils and greases.
-These materials enter the wastewater stream primary from cooking wastes that are poured directly down drains.
+These materials enter the wastewater stream mostly from cooking wastes that are poured directly down drains.

 Fats are typically lighter than water and hydrophobic, causing them to float to the top of the UASB reactor and accumulate within the biogas capture lid.
 If not removed, they will build up in this lid and hinder reactor efficiency.
 Therefore, a successful UASB system must include an easy removal system for these materials.
-Fats removed this way in domestic wastewater treatment are typically sent to a landfill for disposal.
+Fats removed during domestic wastewater treatment are typically sent to a landfill for disposal.

 <div class="alert alert-block alert-danger">
 Reconsider last sentence because you haven't told us what "this way" is yet.
+FIXED-AG
 </div>

-The design process began with trying to characterize the rate that fats would buildup within the reactor to determine how often they will need to be removed.
-However, this term in incredibly variable, and depends on the character of the wastewater, how much is removed in screening, effluent, etc.  Talking with Ed Gottlieb, a plant operator at the Ithaca Area Wastewater Treatment Facility, we learned that they only skim their clarifiers once a month for FOG.
-Given this, the team focused on designing a simple system that can remove FOG whenever operators determine it is necessary.
+The initial stages of the design process involved characterizing the rate at which fats would buildup within the reactor to determine how often they would have to be removed.
+However, this buildup rate is highly variable, depending on the nature of wastewater, and FOG removal efficiency during screening.
+Ed Gottlieb, a plant operator at the Ithaca Area Wastewater Treatment Facility (IAWWTF), informed that the IAWWTF skims its clarifiers once a month for FOG removal.
+With this information, the team decided to focus on designing a simple system that can remove FOG whenever the plant operators deem it necessary.

 <div class="alert alert-block alert-danger">
 Consider "The design process began with characterizing the rate"